Charch-630/FGI-Matting/README.md

 # FGI-Matting
-The official repository for Deep Image Matting with Flexible Guidance Input
+The official repository for Deep Image Matting with Flexible Guidance Input.

 Code is coming soon.